Jeff Hardy: Legal issues

 On September 11, 2009, Hardy was arrested on charges of drug trafficking in controlled prescription pills and possession of anabolic steroids, after a search of his house yielded 262 Vicodin prescription pills, 180 Soma prescription pills, 555 milliliters of anabolic steroids, a residual amount of powder cocaine, and drug paraphernalia.
 On September 8, 2011, Hardy was sentenced to ten days in jail, 30 months of probation, and a fine of $100,000.
 Hardy served his jail sentence from October 3 to 14, 2011.

 On March 10, 2018, Hardy was arrested and charged in Concord, North Carolina, for driving while impaired.
 Hardy allegedly hit 105 feet of guardrail before spinning out.
 Police reported Hardy caused $8,000 of damage to his car, and an additional $5,000 to the guardrail.

 On July 14, 2019, Hardy was arrested in Myrtle Beach, South Carolina, for public intoxication.
+Police arrived at the scene shortly after 11 a.m. after receiving reports of an intoxicated person.
+Hardy was released later that day after paying a bond of $153.
 On October 3 of the same year, Hardy was arrested and charged with driving while impaired in Moore County, North Carolina.

 On June 14, 2022, Hardy was arrested by Florida Highway Patrol officers in Volusia County, Florida, on charges of driving with a suspended license, violating restrictions placed on his license which required him to keep an Ignition Interlock Device — a handheld breathalyzer that prevents users from starting their vehicle after drinking alcohol — in his car, and felony DUI.
 According to Florida highway patrol officers, they observed a white vehicle "swerving" and "running off the road" at approximately 12:30 p.m. eastern time.
 They stated that once they got Hardy to pull over and they approached, he seemed confused, belligerent, and smelled of alcohol.
 The arrest report states that Hardy could not complete any portion of the field sobriety tests the officers had him do, and that he blew a blood alcohol level of 0.291, well above Florida's legal limit of 0.08.
 In a press release sent out on June 14, AEW president Tony Khan announced that Hardy was indefinitely suspended without pay, and that he would only be invited back to AEW on the condition he would complete alcohol rehabilitation treatment and "maintain his sobriety".
 Hardy submitted a plea of nolo contendere to charges of DUI, driving under a suspended/canceled/revoked license, and driving while his license was restricted.
 As a result, Hardy was sentenced to the following in February 2023: a 38-day jail sentence (which Hardy had already served), two years of probation, $4,500 in court fees, a 10-year suspension on his driver's license, two years with an ignition interlock device, a 90-day vehicle impoundment, a court-mandated school or DUI program, and community service.